kwanjeeraw/grinn/README.md

 devtools::install_github("kwanjeeraw/grinn")
 library(grinn)
 ```
-Grinn databases
+Graph databases
 =========
-Grinn internal database is a part of the Grinn software to compute the networks.
-Grinn databases are available for Human, Arabidopsis, Mouse, Rat, Saccharomyces cerevisiae and Escherichia coli k-12.
+The internal graph database is a part of the Grinn software to compute the networks.
+Graph databases are available for Human, Arabidopsis, Mouse, Rat, Saccharomyces cerevisiae and Escherichia coli k-12.
 The human database is provided by default and can be accessed directly after package installation.

-Alternatively the Grinn databases can be installed <b>locally</b>.
-The Grinn databases are available at https://sourceforge.net/projects/grinn/files/grinnDatabases/.
+Alternatively the graph databases can be installed <b>locally</b>.
+The graph databases are available at https://sourceforge.net/projects/grinn/files/grinnDatabases/.

 <b>Local database installation</b>
-  1. Require Neo4j-community >= 2.2.0 for the Grinn internal database
+  1. Require Neo4j-community >= 2.2.0 for the internal graph database

     - Download and then unzip [Neo4j server](http://neo4j.com/download/)

-    - Extract and move the grinn database files to the Neo4j server directory
+    - Extract and move the graph database files to the Neo4j server directory

     - Start the Neo4j server,